-LIGO 2 of Jamtara - Madhupur transmission line: Among above mentioned 18 study area villages, the average literacy rate was 111.71% and highest and lowest literacy rate was recorded in Sildhawa (73.57%) and Ektara (19.18%).
-Average male and female literacy rate in the study area was recorded 68.76% and 43.70% respectively.
+Among above mentioned 11 villages in the study area, the average literacy rate was 60.00%.
+Average male and female literacy rate in the study area was recorded 71.22% and 48.82% respectively.
+Highest and lowest literacy rate was recorded in Zalim Khurd (67.14%) and Dugila (50.39%) respectively.

-6.10.6 Economic Activity & Livelihood Pattern
+Economic Activity & Livelihood Pattern

 The relevance of economic activity and livelihood pattern is important in the context of the study since depending on the existing situation one can predict the impact of the project activity on the economy of the region.
-Summary of work force participation in different selected villages is mentioned in below table.